zencart/documentation/content/user/upgrading/detailed_upgrading.md

 On your PC create a directory/folder to hold your store's "old" files.

-For this document we will assume you named this folder `store`.
+For this document we will assume you named this folder `old_store`.

 Remember that backup you just made?
-Place an unzipped copy of your website's files in this `store` directory.
+Place an unzipped copy of your website's files in this `old_store` directory.

 ## Build a list of all your existing customizations